Everspace/ludobrew-exalted-3e/homebrew/ex3/Splats/Second Sunrise/Charms/Lore/Sage/e1 - Arête of 10,000 Facts.md

 ---
 content: charm
 cost: 4m
-type: Supplemental
+duration: Instant
 essence: 1
-name: Arête of 10,000 Facts
+name: "Ar\xEAte of 10,000 Facts"
 rating: 1
 requires: []
+shortDescription: ~
 splat: Second Sunrise
+tags: []
 trait: Lore
 tree: Sage
+type: Supplemental
 ---

 The sage is a source of infinite knowledge, and knows how to apply it to boot!